 If you’ve tried tips 1-4 above already, and it hasn’t stopped your rice cooker from boiling over, then try using a different kind of rice.

 How rice cooks and the amount of starch it contains varies depending on the style.
-Brown rice, for example, tends to be starchier than white rice.
-It will need to be washed more thoroughly.
-Sticky rice and short-grain rice also tend to be heavier on the starch.
+White rice, for example, tends to have less starch than brown rice. brown rice will need to be washed more thoroughly to remove as much starch as possible.

 Try these five methods to prevent your rice cooker from boiling over.
 It’s likely that one of them (or a few of them in combination) will fix your issue.